citp/privacy-policy-historical/c/cr/cre/creativx.net.md

 Forum and Google Adsense Policy for
 http://creativx.net/forums
-Last Updated: 1st January 2012
+Last Updated: 23'rd May 2012

 |
 ---|---

 If you require any more information or have any questions about our privacy policy, please feel free to [contact us](http://creativx.net/forums/sendmessage.php).
 The privacy of our visitors to http://creativx.net/forums is important to us.
-At Windows 7 Themes - CreativX, we recognize that privacy of your personal information is important.
+At Windows 7 and 8 Themes - CreativX, we recognize that privacy of your personal information is important.
 Here is information on what types of personal information we receive and collect when you use and visit http://creativx.net/forums, and how we safeguard your information.
 We never sell your personal information to third parties.

 ##  [Google Adsense 3rd Party Cookie Info](http://creativx.net/forums/) [](http://creativx.net/forums/privacy_policy/#top)